-Verizon and AT&T CEOs unsure if T-Mobile ending subsidies will work, but they could adopt if it doesAlex Wagner - Deputy Managing Editor, News Desk
+Verizon and AT&T CEOs unsure if T-Mobile ending subsidies will work, but they could adopt if it doesAlex Wagner - Editorial Director of News and Content

 T-Mobile announced last year that it plans to make a full switch to Value plans in 2013, a move that'll see the company move away from the traditional subsidy model that other major U.S. carriers employ and instead allow a customer to get cheaper monthly rates by paying for a new phone in full or spreading much of the cost out over several months.
 The other big operators in the U.S. haven't said much about T-Mobile's plans since they were announced, but Verizon Communications CEO Lowell McAdam and AT&T Mobility CEO Ralph de la Vega recently took the time out of their busy CES schedules to speak to The Wall Street Journal about T-Mo's Value switch.